Romain3Ch216/AL4EO/README.md

 To install the plug-in, compress the ```qgis_plugin``` folder into a zip file and use the QGIS plug-in manager.

-To plot pixels spectra, we strongly recommend to install this [QGIS Temporal/Spectral Profile Tool](https://plugins.qgis.org/plugins/temporalprofiletool/).
+To plot pixels spectra, we strongly recommend to install the [QGIS Temporal/Spectral Profile Tool](https://plugins.qgis.org/plugins/temporalprofiletool/).

 ### Python dependencies